galileugenesis/Housing_Price_Competition/README.md

+The objective is to show the history of modifications that led to improvements in the competition's score.

 Note: The notebooks will not discuss business aspects and data-driven decision making.
 This is an extremely important aspect in the field of data science, but it will be discussed at another time.

 # Housing Prices Competition for Kaggle Learn Users